ixofoundation/governance/proposals/001-stargate-upgrade/readme.md

 - Added a swagger.yaml file with gRPC endpoints for ixo modules (bonds, did, payments, project) (#242)

 ## 3. Upgrade Method and Plan
-This upgrade will be conducted manually by coordination betweeen the validators.
+This upgrade will be conducted manually by coordination between the validators.

 ## Upgrade Time

 The mainnet upgrade is expected to take place on 2021 August 19 at 12:00 UTC.
+- Epoch time: 1629331200
+- Block height: 2281750

 ## Git Commit